Highly Fluorinated Graphene

 For an odd number of non-fluorinated carbons in the supercell the result is a spin-polarized band structure.
 These bands are interpolated by $p_{z}$-like Wannier states centered on the unfluorinated C atoms.
 For example, the C$_8$F phase has an unpaired $p_{z}$ orbital surrounded by three pairs of $\pi$ bonds that give the valence band in Fig.~\ref{fig:bandstructures} (B), and the C$_8$F$_7$ has an unpaired $p_z$ orbital surrounded by $sp^3$ carbons as in Fig.~\ref{fig:bandstructures} (E).

 Table~\ref{table:configurations} column 11 lists the band gaps of the systems.
 The letter C is listed instead of a numerical value in cases where the system's Fermi level is within a band.
 Figure~\ref{fig:bandstructures} (B) shows such a case.
-Many of the systems have indirect band gaps.
-The systems with indirect gaps will be less photoactive than the systems with direct gaps.
+Many of the systems have indirect band gaps, and thus will be less optically active than the systems with direct gaps.

 We find that the majority of the configurations studied here are semiconductors.
-Figure~\ref{fig:conductingstates} (A) shows how the metallic and semiconducting configurations are distributed as functions of the adsorption energy and the \% atomic F. The semiconducting systems tend to have larger adsorption energies per F, meaning that it may be hard to produce a highly fluorinated system that is metallic.
-We found that a filled valence band occurred only when the carbon atoms without an attached F were found in pairs or rings.
-Figure~\ref{fig:conductingstates} (B) shows the distribution of band gaps versus atomic \% F. We see that it is possible to tune the band gap over a wide range by F adsorption.
+Figure~\ref{fig:conductingstates} (A) shows how the metallic and semiconducting configurations are distributed as functions of the adsorption energy and coverage.
+The semiconducting systems tend to have larger adsorption energies per F, suggesting that it may be hard to produce a highly fluorinated system that is metallic.
+We found that a filled valence band occurred only when the carbon atoms without an attached F were in pairs or rings.
+Figure~\ref{fig:conductingstates} (B) shows the distribution of band gaps versus coverage.
+We see that it is possible to tune the band gap over a wide range by F adsorption.